 It is critical to install the fan in such a way as to seal openings and leaks around the fan itself.
 Installing the fan in a preexisting hole is your best bet and can often be accomplished by removing a plain grate vent and installing the fan in its place.

-Installing a power roof fan can be a dirty job.
+Installing a power attic fan can be a dirty job.
 Take safety precautions, such as wearing goggles to keep dust and debris out of your eyes.
 You'll also want to wear long sleeves to protect yourself from insulation.

 Fortunately, many powered attic fans come in a kit that includes everything you'll need to install the fan, including a traceable template that will assure a good fit between the fan and the hole.

 It may also have a remote control that allows you to turn the fan off and on at will.
-Using the automatic settings to run the fan when the temperature climbs is a no-worry way of controlling your energy costs and preventing roof damage.
+Using automatic settings to run the fan when the temperature climbs is a no-worry way of controlling your energy costs and preventing roof damage.

 Wiring Power Attic Fans